piam/bjc-course/curriculum/06-zombies/01-zombies.md

 laburl: 01-zombies.md
 ---

->!
-This is a spoiler

-!
-This is a spoiler

 Learning Goals
 --------------

 * Practical skills

 + Learn how to write filters in spreadsheets
-+ Handling data in an optimal way for cleaning purposes
++ Clean data before analyzing it
 + Get experience with visualizing data using spreadsheets and maps
 + Creating/refining heuristics for working with data